 What happens in the mind of someone suffering from depression?
 In this sincere incarnation of the pop aesthetic of The Wizard of Oz, emotions are raw and real.
 This solo is a stormy choreographic metaphor for mental illness.
 It’s dramatic.
 The protagonist, a super-realistic Toto at her side, wavers between two emotions, two witches, two ideas to conquer her demons.
 High-pitched Munchkin chatter and strains of “Over the Rainbow” hang in the air.
 Her erratic gestures are graphic with symbolic overtones, suggesting an illogical sign language.
 This time, a happy ending is far from certain.

-Choreographer and performer Geneviève Jean-Bindley
+Choreography, performance and costumes Geneviève Jean-Bindley

-Performers Marie-Ève Dion, Gabrielle Bertrand-Lehouillier
+Performance Marie-Ève Dion, Gabrielle Bertrand-Lehouillier

 Rehearsal director Juliette Pottier-Plaziat